 2. What could we accomplish if we actually aligned our time with our priorities?

-It was a real take-an-honest-look-in-the-mirror-and-cut-the-BS-and-excuses kind of year for us!
+They were real take-an-honest-look-in-the-mirror-and-cut-the-BS-excuses kind of questions for us!

-But it was exciting, too, because simple fourth grade math gave us a sense of control again, that we had the time AND money to make our priorities happen if we did one simple but hard thing: made them our priority.
+But the answers are exciting because simple fourth grade math gave us a sense of control again, that we had the time AND money to make our priorities happen if we did one simple but hard thing:

 So, in response to the two statements we hear from people all the time: